ReversecLabs/spikee/README.md

 ```

 ### 5.2.
 Target Modules
-To assess an LLM application, LLM or guardrail, you'll need to create a custom Target module that acts as a bridge between Spikee and the system you're testing.
+To assess an LLM, LLM application or guardrail, you'll need to create a custom Target module that acts as a bridge between Spikee and what you're testing.

-The Target module should accept a prompt (and other parameters as required) and return the system's response, abstracting the system's specific API, authentication and logic from Spikee.
+The Target module accepts a prompt (and other parameters as required) and returns the system's response, abstracting the system's specific API, authentication and logic from Spikee.

-Spikee contains several [built-in targets](./docs/02_builtin.md#built-in-targets) for common LLM providers, however see [Creating Custom Targets](./docs/06_custom_targets.md) for guidance on writing custom targets.
+Spikee contains several [built-in targets](./docs/02_builtin.md#built-in-targets) for common LLM providers, however see [Creating Custom Targets](./docs/06_custom_targets.md) for guidance on writing custom targets for the specific system you're testing.
+This is typically step one of most engagements you'll do.

 ### 5.3.
 Judging Attack Success
-Spikee includes judge modules, that evaluate a target's response to determine whether an attack was successful.
+To determine whether an attack was successful, Spikee uses Judge modules.

 There are two types:
 - **Basic Judges**: Evaluates target responses based on simple criteria, such as keyword searching or regex matching. (e.g., `canary`, `regex`).
+This can be executed *locally*.
 - **LLM Judges**: Use a LLM agent to evaluate the target's response against natural language criteria.(e.g., `llm_judge_harmful`, `llm_judge_output_criteria`).

 See [Built-in Judges](./docs/02_builtin.md#built-in-judges) for a list of available judges and **[Creating Custom Judges](./docs/09_judges.md)** for guidance on writing your own.